jmtast/padrino-docs/guides/controllers.md

 ## Optional Parameters

-You can specify optional "Rails 3 style" parameters in url patterns in Padrino with brackets:
+You can specify optional "Rails 3 style" parameters in url patterns in Padrino, using brackets:

     # app/controllers/example.rb
     SimpleApp.controllers do
-      get '/:param(/:param_opt(/:param_opt2))' do
+      get '/:param(/:param_opt)(/:param_opt2)' do
         # Controller matches '/:param', '/:param/:param_opt' and'/:param/:param_opt/:param_opt2'
-        # being :param_opt optional, and :param_opt2 optional if :param_opt is present
+        # being :param_opt and :param_opt2 optional without depending on each other's presence
         # In this example, :param is mandatory
       end
+    end

+You can also nest the conditions for matching the routes:

+    # app/controllers/example.rb
+    SimpleApp.controllers do
-      get '/:param(/:param_opt)(/:param_opt2)' do
+      get '/:param(/:param_opt(/:param_opt2))' do
         # Controller matches '/:param', '/:param/:param_opt' and'/:param/:param_opt/:param_opt2'
-        # being :param_opt and :param_opt2 optional without depending on each other's presence
+        # being :param_opt optional, and :param_opt2 optional if :param_opt is present
         # In this example, :param is mandatory
       end
     end